revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

 ---

-4.Explain about Private Access modifier.
+4.Explain about `private` Access modifier.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>

-If we specify with private access modifier,the accessibility will be within the class.
+- If we specify with private access modifier to any field,the accessibility will be within the class.
+- It is the most retrictive access modifier
+- It can't be used for class and interface.
 </blockquote>
 </details>